foodcoopshop/foodcoopshop.github.io/en/cronjobs.md

 ### Important information

-* Changing the default values is at own risk.
+* Changing the default values at own risk.
 Especially the day_of_month for SendInvoices (11) should not be changed!
-* Maximum one call per day per cronjob is supported
+* Only one call per day per cronjob is supported (eg. BackupDatabase can't be called twice a day).
-* When you activate the new cronjob, be aware that it **will call cronjobs again** that were already called by the old configuration **on the current day**.
+* When you switch to the new cronjob feature, be aware that it **will call cronjobs again** that were already called by the old configuration **on that day**.
 That's because the old configuration did not write logs.

 ### Backwards compatibility

-The cronjobs that you set up before migrating to v2.3 still work and will work in future, but of course the new system is recommended.
+The cronjobs that you set up before migrating to v2.3 still work and will work in future, but the new system is recommended.